-^{}This work was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC).
+^{} This work was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC).
+The full version of this paper was posted online by the authors in November 2011 [15].
+Proofs omitted here due to space constraints can found in the full version.

-[†]University of Winnipeg, Winnipeg, Canada, m.khabbazian@uwinnipeg.ca every node within distance r(p) of p can receive a transmission from p, whereas no node a greater distance from p can.
-Consequently, the interference at node p is the number of nodes that have p within their respective radii of transmission.
+We adopt the interference model introduced by von Rickenbach et al. [30] (see Section 1.2).
+We model transmission in a wireless network by assigning to each wireless node p a radius of transmission r(p), such that every node within distance r(p) of p can receive a transmission from p, whereas no node a greater distance from p can.
+The interference at node p is the number of nodes that have p within their respective radii of transmission.
 Given a set of wireless nodes whose positions are represented by a set of points P, we consider the problem of identifying a connected network on P that minimizes the maximum interference.
-The problem of constructing the network is equivalent to that of assigning a transmission radius to each node.
-That is, once the transmission radius of each node is fixed, the corresponding communication graph and its associated maximum interference are also fixed.
-Conversely, once a graph is fixed, the transmission radius of each node is determined by the distance to its furthest neighbour.
+The problem of constructing the network is equivalent to that of assigning a transmission radius to each node; once the transmission radius of each node is fixed, the corresponding communication graph and its associated maximum interference are also determined.
+Conversely, once a graph is fixed, each node's transmission radius is determined by the distance to its furthest neighbour.